Student Resources

 3. Singapore is an innovation leader

 Singapore has been recognized many times over the past decade as a world leader in innovation.
-Its strides in higher education and research is exceptional, especially considering the small size of the island nation.
+Its strides in higher education and research are exceptional, especially considering the small size of the island nation.
 In addition, it has been ranked number one in these prestigious surveys:

 4. Singapore is the Switzerland of Asia

 Singapore is often compared to Switzerland as being small countries with tremendous platforms for global business.
-The city is small financial hub that is considered to be very wealthy.
-It is a pleasure to visit and live in Singapore, as it is clean, safe, socially and politically stable, and offers a high standard of living.
+The city is a small financial hub that is considered to be very wealthy.
+It is a pleasure to visit and live in Singapore, as it is clean, safe, socially and politically stable and offers a high standard of living.

 5. Singapore is a center for culture and entertainment